eugenevinitsky/anki_gpt/README.md

 or opening your shell configuration file (most often `~/.bashrc`) and pasting the export line into there.

+## Editing the cards
+Once the cards are generated you can select which ones you want to keep and edit the questions and answers before exporting them.

-## Setting up the direct connection to Anki.
+## Exporting the cards
 To make life easier, we have two convenience modes for exporting your anki cards.
 First of all, we have two buttons at the bottom of the flask webpage.
-One `Get Txt File` writes the results to a line-separated file called `anki_cards.txt`.
+`Get Txt File` writes the results to a line-separated file called `anki_cards.txt`.
-The other uses the [Anki Connect](https://ankiweb.net/shared/info/2055492159) app.
+The other button uses the [Anki Connect](https://ankiweb.net/shared/info/2055492159) app to directly create cards.
 To set this up, follow the link, then go into the `text_to_anki.py` file, change the `DECK_NAME` variable to your desired deck and run it.